tekknolagi/tekknolagi.github.com/_posts/2022-10-18-cinder-jit-bisect.md

 ## Requirements

-While it's super helpful in many cases, bisecting has some prerequisites before it can work well:
+While it's excellent in many cases, bisecting has some prerequisites:

 * A consistent reproducer.
 If your program non-deterministically fails, the bisect results won't make any sense.